bids-standard/bids-specification/src/02-common-principles.md

 If an exact representation of the BIDS metadata is possible in the format, then the metadata SHOULD be duplicated inside the data file.
-If an exact representation of BIDS metadata is not possible in the format, then the data file metadata SHOULD be undefined or set to the closest possible approximation of the BIDS metadata.
+If an exact representation of the BIDS metadata is not possible in the format, then the closest possible approximation of the BIDS metadata SHOULD be used.
+Special null or undefined values MAY be used when available.
 If the format-specific metadata field is defined, the BIDS metadata SHOULD also be defined.